-Common with the public sector in general the Health Board continued to face exceptional challenges in 2021/22 to deal with the on-going impact of the COVID-19 pandemic.
+Common with the public sector in general the health board continued to face exceptional challenges in 2021/22 to deal with the on-going impact of the COVID-19 pandemic.
 Significant funding was again provided from WG to support with delivering the response to COVID-19 and recovery from it.
-However, the Health Board has not been able to deliver a balance over 3 years to meet its financial duty.
-The expenditure of £84.9m which it has incurred in excess of its resource limit over that period is deemed to be irregular.
-The Health Board will continue to identify efficiency and cost reduction measures in order to mitigate against future cost and service pressures and to establish financial balance in due course.
+However, the health board has not been able to deliver a balance over three years to meet its financial duty.
+The expenditure of £84.9m which it has incurred more than its resource limit over that period is deemed to be irregular.
+The health board will continue to identify efficiency and cost reduction measures in order to mitigate against future cost and service pressures and to establish financial balance in due course.